• Follow Us on Social Media

 Residency Requirement

-The state requirement that you live in a certain jurisdiction before filing for divorce there.
-Will vary by state.
+The rule that you must live in a particular place before filing for divorce there.
+This rule varies depending on the state.

 Respondent